 Individual organizations do not sign the jurisdiction's XPA but provide essential input through individual agreements executed with the jurisdiction's emergency management director (or designee).
-Individual or group agreements identify the agency, capabilities demonstrated in the exercise, a point of contact, etc., that the organizations include in the jurisdiction's XPA.
+Individual or group agreements identify the agency, capabilities demonstrated in the exercise, a point of contact (POC), etc., that the organizations include in the jurisdiction's XPA.
 The organization tasks the agreement-development process to the emergency management director, the CSEPP manager, the coordinator, or the training officer who combines individual or group agreements (for example, agreements with the American Red Cross) into the jurisdiction's XPA.
-The individual accomplishing this task should be a member of the Exercise Planning Team but need not be a trusted agent.
+The individual accomplishing this task should be a member of the EPT but need not be a trusted agent.
 Each hospital will complete an XPA tailored to show exactly what the hospital will demonstrate.
-The hospital XPA may be rolled into the county XPA as long as it is created in conjunction with the hospital XPA is rolled into the county XPA or kept separate, it should be signed by both the hospital trusted agent and the Exercise Co-Directors.
+The hospital XPA may be rolled into the county XPA if it is created in conjunction with the hospital trusted agents and provides sufficient detail for evaluation.
+Whether the hospital XPA is rolled into the county XPA or kept separate, it should be signed by both the hospital trusted agent and the exercise co-directors.